keiranlovett/website/_qualifications/scad-minor.md

 ---
-title: "Bachelor of Fine Arts Minor"
+title: "Bachelor of Fine Arts Minor.
+Graphic Design"
-company: "Savannah College of Art and Design"
+issuer: "Savannah College of Art and Design (SCAD)"
 external_url: "https://www.scad.edu"
-date: "2015-11"
+date: "11-2015"
-text: "Graphic Design."
 ---

+Built expertise in visual communication, UI/UX design, and branding, and creative direction to support the creation of visually engaging and user-focused game experiences.